 If you love to use the keyboard, here is a small but handy trick for you.
-We use run command shortcuts to quickly launch all Windows tools and control panel programs or Settings apps.
-Similarly, just like the default run commands, you can also create your own run commands in Windows 10.
+We use run command shortcuts to launch all Windows tools and control panel programs or Settings apps quickly.
+Similarly, just like the default run commands, you can also create your own run commands in Windows 11/10.
 With a few clicks, you can create your own run command in a Windows operating system.
 This feature is convenient for quickly launching a program or a folder.

-Likewise, you can create Run command shortcuts for installed programs as well without any third-party tool.
-For example, if you want to run a Microsoft Office Excel spreadsheet, typing the excel and hitting Enter from the keyboard is also possible.
+Likewise, you can create Run command shortcuts for installed programs without any third-party tool.
+For example, if you want to run a Microsoft Office Excel spreadsheet, typing the excel and hitting

 Step 2.
 Programs shortcut folder opens.

 Step 3.
-Copy the program shortcut that you would like to launch through the Run command box and paste it into the Windows directory (Usually, it is “C:\Windows”).
+Copy the program shortcut you would like to launch through the Run command box and paste it into the Windows directory (Usually, it is “C:\Windows“).
 You might get Destination Folder Access Denied dialog.
-Click the Continue button.
+Click the

 Step 4.
-You can see in the following image, we have copied the Excel 2016 shortcut and pasted it on the Windows directory/folder.
-But there is a cache in this, we have pasted Excel 2016 shortcut, but we want to use excel word in the Run dialog box to open the MS Excel spreadsheet.
+You can see in the following image we have copied the Excel 2016 shortcut and pasted it on the Windows directory/folder.
+But there is a catch in this, we have pasted Excel 2016 shortcut, but we want to use excel word in the Run dialog box to open the MS Excel spreadsheet.
 So, we rename it in Windows directly as Excel.

 Step 7.
-Similar steps are applicable for a folder if you want to quickly access it through the Run command box.
+Similar steps are applicable for a folder if you want to access it through the Run command box quickly.
 Suppose you have a folder with the name GearUpWindows somewhere on your PC, and you want to open it quickly through the Run dialog.

 First, you need to create a shortcut of the Folder.
 To create a shortcut of any folder, right-click on the folder and select the “Create shortcut” option.